Chart Color Schemes

 Kingsbury displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Kingsbury's dwelling structure, as per the latest Census, consisted of 59.9% houses and 40.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 60.2% houses and 39.8% other dwellings.
-Home ownership in Kingsbury stood at 32.0%, similar to Melbourne metro's level.
-Dwellings were also either mortgaged (31.5%) or rented (36.4%).
-The median monthly mortgage repayment was $2,000, aligning with the Melbourne metro average.
-The median weekly rent figure was $369, compared to Melbourne metro's $2,000 and $371.
-Nationally, Kingsbury's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.
+In comparison, Melbourne metro had 60.2% houses and 39.8% other dwellings.
+Home ownership in Kingsbury was 32.0%, with the rest being mortgaged (31.5%) or rented (36.4%).
+The median monthly mortgage repayment in Kingsbury was $2,000, aligning with Melbourne metro's average.
+The median weekly rent figure was recorded at $369, compared to Melbourne metro's $2,000 and $371.
+Nationally, Kingsbury's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing